jina-ai/finetuner/README.md

 )
 ```

 Fine-tuning might take 5 minute to finish.
-You can later re-connect your run with:
+You can stream the logs with:

 ```python
 import finetuner